dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 242. Valid Anagram.md

 }
 ```

 Or we could first increment the counter for $s$, then decrement the counter for $t$.
-If at any point the counter drops below zero, we know that tt contains an extra letter not in $s$ and return false immediately.
+If at any point the counter drops below zero, we know that $t$ contains an extra letter not in $s$ and return false immediately.

 ```java
 public boolean isAnagram(String s, String t) {